iOS 15: Everything you need to know about Apple’s changes

 Still not sure if you want to make the switch?
 You don’t have to decide right away.

-What about deliverability and segmentation?
+What about email deliverability and segmentation?

-We recommend expanding your engaged segment definition to include other signals of engagement like clicks, purchases, and site activity—to name a few.
+For example, you can now add a condition into your 30-day engaged segment where Apple privacy open = false, or Apple privacy open = true and clicked email in the past 30 days >= 1.
+In general, we recommend expanding your engaged segment definition to include other signals of engagement like clicks, purchases, and site activity—to name a few.

-What about A/B testing and Smart Send Time?
+What about A/B testing and smart send time?

-We anticipate that our algorithms for A/B testing and Smart Send Time should be powerful enough, even with inflated open rates.
+We anticipate that our algorithms for A/B testing and smart send time should be powerful enough, even with inflated open rates.

 If you conduct regular A/B tests and more than 45% of your email opens come from Apple Mail, you might want to consider switching to click rates as your winning metric.

-For Smart Send Time, the algorithm doesn’t look at open data on the individual level, so the optimal send time results should remain accurate, but it may take longer to calculate.
+For smart send time, the algorithm doesn’t look at open data on the individual level, so the optimal send time results should remain accurate—but it may take longer to calculate.